carnegierobotics/multisense_ros2/README.md

 source install/setup.bash
 ```

 The launch file depends on xacro being installed.
-To install:
+To install xacro execute the following command.
 ```
 sudo apt install ros-<distro>-xacro
 ```

 If your release does not have a pre-built xacro package, you can build it manually
 alongside the multisense_ros2 driver.

-Assuming the installation instructions above were followed:
+Execute the following commands to build xacro from source.
+This assmes the workspace setup and clone instructions above were followed.

 ```
 cd ros2_ws/src